Essential Plumbing Tools Every Homeowner Should Have

 Check garage sales and Facebook Marketplace for gently used wrenches and pliers.
 Metal tools like pipe wrenches last decades, and a $5 garage sale find often performs just as well as a brand-new one.
 Just inspect the jaws for wear before buying.

-By comparison, a single plumber service call typically runs $75 to $200 just for the trip and diagnosis in 2026, with full repairs often pushing the bill to $182 to $500 or more, depending on complexity and location.
+By comparison, hiring a plumber in 2026 costs an average of $315 to $340 for a typical job, and most residential plumbers charge $80 to $130 per hour, with a service call fee tacked on before any work begins.
 For a deeper breakdown, see our plumbing service cost guide.
 Your entire toolkit often pays for itself after just one DIY repair.
-Pairing your toolkit with preventive plumbing maintenance is the single best way to avoid emergencies altogether.
+Pairing your toolkit with preventive plumbing maintenance is the single best way to avoid emergencies altogether, and following an annual maintenance checklist keeps small issues from turning into big ones.

 Find Trusted & Licensed Plumbers in Ohio